Abhijith-R/APIC-Config-Visualizer/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/Abhijith-R/APIC-Config-Visualizer)

 # APIC-Config-Visualizer
  Project to visualize APIC configuration data using GoJS graph library.
 It is hard to visulise APIC config on APIC dashboard as the object are listed down in a tree structure.
-This app helps visualise these objects in a graph which help the user to undertsand the object and trace the object graphically in turn help on debugging.
+This app helps visualise these objects in a graph which help the user to undertsand the object and trace the object graphically in turn help in debugging.

 #### Author: